We00001/GithubStars/README.md

 This script will save the scraped data to a file named `arxiv_papers.json`.

 ### 2. Extract GitHub Links
-Run the `githublink_extractor.py` script to extract GitHub links from the `arxiv_papers.json` file generated in the previous step.
+Run the `githublink_extractor.py` script to extract GitHub links from the `arxiv_test.csv` file generated in the previous step.

 **Example Command:**
 ```bash
 python githublink_extractor.py
 ```
-This script will save the extracted GitHub repository links to a file named `github_repos.json`.
+This script will save the extracted GitHub repository links to a file named `githublink_test.csv`.

 ### 3. Scrape Star Counts
 Run the `star_scraper.py` script, which will read the links from `github_repos.json` and fetch the star count for each repository.